Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 ### Retrieving an Access Token

 To retrieve the access token, your server will need to make a POST to the Auth URL.
-On staging this URL is `https://stage.rippling.com/api/o/token/​`.
+In sandbox this URL is `https://sandbox.rippling.com/api/o/token/​`.
 The POST should include a basic auth header with base64 encoded `<clientid>:<clientsecret>`, along with the following parameters.

 | Auth Query Parameters | Description                                                                  |
 | --------------------- | ---------------------------------------------------------------------------- |